Temporary resident permits (TRPs): Validity, conditions and cancellation

 Notification of intention to cancel

-Before making a final decision, consult the office where the TRP was issued explaining the change in circumstances.
+Before making a final decision, the designated decision maker should consult the office where the TRP was issued and explain the change in circumstances.

 To ensure procedural fairness (PDF, 597.29 KB), notify the applicant in writing of the intention to cancel the permit.